-&lt;sup>5This figures shows the unconditional posterior probability that the $R^2$ exceeds k; that is, it does not condition on the existence of predictability.
+7This figures shows the unconditional posterior probability that the R^2 exceeds k; that is, it does not condition on the existence of predictability.

 The above analysis evaluates the statistical evidence on predictability.
 The Bayesian approach also enables us to study the economic gains from market timing.
 In particular, we can evaluate the certainty equivalent loss from failing to time the market under different priors on the existence and strength of predictability.